zoonoo/azure-docs.ko-kr/articles/hdinsight/hadoop/apache-hadoop-hive-java-udf.md

     이 명령은 `exampleudf/target/ExampleUDF-1.0-SNAPSHOT.jar` 파일에 UDF를 빌드하고 패키지합니다.

-2. `scp` 명령을 사용 하 여 다음 명령을 입력 하 여 파일을 HDInsight 클러스터에 복사 합니다.
+2. Use the `scp` command to copy the file to the HDInsight cluster by entering the following command:

     ```cmd
     scp ./target/ExampleUDF-1.0-SNAPSHOT.jar sshuser@mycluster-ssh.azurehdinsight.net:
     ```

-3. 다음 명령을 입력 하 여 SSH를 사용 하 여 클러스터에 연결 합니다.
+3. Connect to the cluster using SSH by entering the following command:

     ```cmd
     ssh sshuser@mycluster-ssh.azurehdinsight.net
     ```

-4. 열려 있는 SSH 세션에서 jar 파일을 HDInsight 저장소에 복사 합니다.
+4. From the open SSH session, copy the jar file to HDInsight storage.

     ```bash
     hdfs dfs -put ExampleUDF-1.0-SNAPSHOT.jar /example/jars